Theoretical Studies of Sub-THz Active Split-Ring Resonators for Near-Field Imaging: Noise in ASRR

 Given that the total transconductance of the block is given by $g_m=(g_{m,n}+g_{m,p})/2$, the variations in $S_{RES}$ due to $v_{dd}$ can be computed using (\ref{eq_dsres_dr_2}), (\ref{eq_drasrr_dgm}), and (\ref{eq_dgm_dvdd}) as

-Assuming that the supply is provided by an off-chip ultra-low-noise LDO, such as ADI's \textit{LT3045-1}, simulations show that the phase noise caused by the supply is negligible compared to the noise generated by the $-g_m$ devices and thus does not merit further attention.
+If the supply is provided by an off-chip low-noise LDO, such as ADI's \textit{LT3045-1}, simulations show that the phase noise caused by the supply is negligible compared to device noise contribution and thus does not merit further attention.